Kyllingene/rssg/README.md

 filter, but this is inadvisable.
 These filters are intended for things like logging and generating sitemaps.

+Filters, by default, never see the raw source file.
+Even first-layer filters only ever see a YAML-filtered version.
+However, if you have a filter without an outfile, you can specify `give_original = true` in order to get the unchanged source file path. ***Never*** use this to modify the source file, unless you have an exceptional reason.

 ### Templates

 Templates are files that you can use encapsulate other files.
 For example, you might have a `default.html` template that contains a header and footer to wrap your page content in.
 They reside in the `templates` directory, and have some substitution rules of their own:
  - `{{data}}`: The full data of the page you are embedding.
  - `{{version}}`: The version of `rssg` used to compile the page.
  - `{{data.<key>}}`: Data from the content file's frontmatter.

+Note that, unlike command substitutions, these are enclosed in double brackets.
-Content files can also have YAML frontmatter, to be included in the template.
+Content files can have YAML frontmatter, to use in these substitutions.
-For example, you might have a `title` key in each page, and a `title` element in the template that includes the key.
+For example, you might have a `title` key in each page, and a `title` element in the template that uses the key.
 Frontmatter is enclosed on both sides by triple-dashes (`---`) and *must* be at the start.
 Here's an example (assuming a very basic markdown-to-html filter):

 `input.md`